Financial Independence Update

 As subscribers to this site may know for well over a decade now, we invest this way:

-We’re confident that if we keep investing this way (something I coined our “hybrid investing” approach well over ten years ago now), we should be able to realize our financial independence dreams.
+We’re confident that if we keep investing this way (something I coined our “hybrid investing” approach over a decade ago), we should be able to realize our semi-retirement financial independence dreams very soon.

 Related Financial Independence Reading